Veteran Affairs and GI Bill® Benefits

-- The student drops course(s) in the term.
+- The student drops a course(s) in the term.

 - The student receives Federal Tuition Assistance for the same course(s).

-Students using Chapter 31 VA Vocational Rehabiliation who wish to have their certifications terminated will need to have their VA Counselor contact Liberty University directly.
+Students using Chapter 31 VA Vocational Rehabilitation who wish to have their certifications terminated will need to have their VA Counselor contact Liberty University directly.

 Tuition Assistance and Veterans Benefits

-Service members may also be able to use GI Bill benefits concurrently with federal Tuition Assistance through Top Up.
+Service members may also be able to use GI Bill benefits concurrently with federal Tuition Assistance through Top-Up.
 The Top-Up benefit may only be used with the Chapter 30 Montgomery GI Bill: Active Duty, to receive from the VA those tuition costs that exceed, or are not authorized in, the amount of TA provided to the service member by his or her military branch.
-The concurrent use of GI Bill®benefits and TA will never exceed 100 percent of the actual costs of tuition.
+The concurrent use of GI Bill® benefits and TA will never exceed 100% of the actual costs of tuition.

 VA Form 22-1999

 If a student is receiving the Montgomery GI Bill (Ch.
-30 or 1606) or the Reserve Education Assistance Program (Ch.
-1607), they will use Web Automated Verification of Enrollment (WAVE) or call the toll free Interactive Voice Response (IVR) telephone line at (877) VA-ECERT (877-823-2378) to verify their attendance on a monthly basis.
+30 or 1606), they will use Web Automated Verification of Enrollment (WAVE) or call the toll-free Interactive Voice Response (IVR) telephone line at (877) VA-ECERT (877-823-2378) to verify their attendance on a monthly basis.
 This is required for the VA to issue payment to the student.
 If the student is receiving Post-9/11 GI Bill (Ch.
 33), Survivors’ and Dependents’ Education Assistance (Ch.
 35) or Vocational Rehabilitation (Ch.
 31) benefits, they do not need to verify their attendance.

 NOTE: The WAVE and IVR systems do not update account information instantly.
 Instead, verifications and other submissions are stored and processed manually.
 If WAVE does not reflect the student’s current enrollment status, it is most likely because the U.S. Department of Veterans Affairs has not processed the current enrollment certification (VA Form 22-1999).
-The U.S. Department of Veterans Affairs may experience busy times during high enrollment periods, in which case it may take up to 3-4 weeks to process everyone’s changes.
+The U.S. Department of Veterans Affairs may experience busy times during high enrollment periods.
+In which case, it may take 3-4 weeks to process everyone’s changes.

 Typically, the only documentation that Liberty University may require for withdrawals is for Military Withdrawal requests.
-If the Office of Military Affairs is notified that a student has been approved for one of these withdrawals, a School Certifying Official will make an update to your certification indicating the Mitigating Circumstances that led to the withdrawal.
-All other requests or documentation for Mitigating Circumstances, including for medical reasons, should be submitted directly to the U.S. Department of Veterans Affairs.
-The U.S. Department of Veterans Affairs has an F.A.Q. that may provide further clarification.
+If the Office of Military Affairs is notified that a student has been approved for one of these withdrawals, a School Certifying Official will make an update to your certification indicating the mitigating circumstances that led to the withdrawal.
+All other requests or documentation for mitigating circumstances, including medical reasons, should be submitted directly to the U.S. Department of Veterans Affairs.
+The U.S. Department of Veterans Affairs has a F.A.Q. page that may provide further clarification.